MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/deploy-ecommerce-site.md

 1. On the next page, fill in the required information, and then submit the form.
 You're returned to the **e-Commerce** tab, where you should see that initialization has been started.
 1. To view the initialization status, either **Refresh** or return to the **e-Commerce** tab later.

 When e-Commerce is initialized from LCS, the system provisions several components that are required for e-Commerce and associates them with the environment.
 After provisioning is completed, the **e-Commerce** tab on the **Retail management** page is updated to reflect the provisioning.
 The page shows the latest customization deployments and the status of any other ongoing deployments.
-It also includes links to the e-Commerce site and the e-Commerce site management tool (the authoring tool).
+It also includes links to the e-Commerce site and the e-Commerce site builder where sites are authored.

-## Access the authoring environment
+## Access site builder

-To access the authoring environment, go to the **e-Commerce** tab on the **Retail management** page.
-There, you will find links to your e-Commerce site and the site management tool.
+To access site builder, go to the **e-Commerce** tab on the **Retail management** page in [LCS](https://lcs.dynamics.com) and click the **e-Commerce site management tool** link.
+The site builder landing page displays a tenant-level view.
+From this page, you can:

+1. Modify tenant-level settings.
+2. Navigate to any site you have created, and have permission to view.
+3. Access Reviews features such as moderation and reporting.
+4. Create a new site.
+See the [Create an e-Commerce site](create-ecommerce-site.md) help topic to learn more about how to create a new site.

 ## Additional resources